 - decreased bowel function

-While you recover from hypervolemia, it’s essential to weigh yourself daily to ensure you’re expelling the excess fluid in your body.
-Most people who stick to their doctor’s treatment plans make a full, quick recovery.
-This important for preventing complications, which can harm your health.
+While you recover from hypervolemia, a doctor may request that you weigh yourself daily to ensure you’re expelling the excess fluid in your body.

 Besides monitoring your weight, you can prevent a recurrence of fluid overload by: